MicrosoftDocs/customer-insights/ci-docs/segments.md

 - The segment must have the type **Dynamic** or **Expansion**. **Static** segments *won't* be refreshed automatically.
 - The custom schedule for a segment must align with the system refresh schedule.
   > [!CAUTION]
-  > If the system refresh date is changed after you have scheduled custom schedules for your segments so that the dates no longer align, your segments won't run.
-Change your segments custom schedules to align with the new system refresh schedule.
+  > If the system refresh date is changed after you have set custom schedules for your segments so that the dates no longer align, your segments won't refresh as scheduled until their custom schedules align with the new system refresh schedule.
+Change your segments custom schedules to align with the new system refresh schedule or refresh the segments manually.

 ### Create custom refresh schedules for segments